“I might as well talk to the bloody wall. A class of thirty kids and not a sign of life from any of them.”

 A copy of the Guardian rustled at the other end of the room.
 Someone marked off one of the last days on the 1985 calendar.

 “It can’t always have been like this, I’m sure that when I was at school we at least pretended to listen.
 Now they’re either hung over, drugged up or just plain, bloody stupid,” Mr Burns had started on one of his speeches.
-“Take that Kevin Davison for instance,” he said to no-one in particular,” personality of a house brick and all the girls love him, can you believe it?
+“Take that Kevin Davison for instance,” he said,” personality of a house brick and all the girls love him, can you believe it?
 I know he’s had a hard life, his dad dying the way he did, but he just sits there, with about as much get up and go as a koala bear on dope.”

 Burns tipped his cigarette in the general direction of the ashtray, missing and dropping ash on the already worn and stained carpet.

-Burns had gone red in the face and had started spilling his cigarette ends and coffee all over.
+Burns had gone red in the face and had spilled his cigarette ends and coffee all over.
 He brushed the ash from his lapels.

 “Do you know that he refused to play in my chess team?
 He should be honoured that I even asked him.
 I’ll not let him get away with it.
 Nobody ever crosses Jackie Burns and gets away with it.”